AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

 There are several measures you can take to ensure that the emails reach as many of your people as possible.

 * **Brand your tracking links**.
-You can choose a CNAME to use your own domain (instead of Marketo’s) in the links you include in emails from Marketo.
+You can choose a CNAME to use your own domain (instead of Marketo's) in the links you include in emails from Marketo.
 This reinforces your domain branding and increases trust and deliverability with your recipients.
 * **Add Marketo to your corporate email allowlist.** It is a common best practice to send test emails to your test accounts before sending emails to actual people.
 By allowlisting Marketo, you can prevent those test emails from being blocked or flagged as spam.
 * **Set up SPF and DKIM.** These technologies assure your recipients that your Marketo emails are not spam.
-To help prevent recipients’ spam filters from rejecting you Marketo emails, follow these steps to [Setup a SPF and DKIM for Your Email Deliverability](/help/marketo/product-docs/email-marketing/deliverability/set-up-spf-and-dkim-for-your-email-deliverability.md).
+To help prevent recipients' spam filters from rejecting you Marketo emails, follow these steps to [Setup a SPF and DKIM for Your Email Deliverability](/help/marketo/product-docs/email-marketing/deliverability/set-up-spf-and-dkim-for-your-email-deliverability.md).
 * **Set up an MX record for your domain.** An MX record allows you to receive mail to the domain that you are sending email from to process replies and auto responders.
-If you’re sending from your corporate domain, you likely already have this configured.
-If not, you can usually set up to map to your corporate domain’s MX record.
+If you're sending from your corporate domain, you likely already have this configured.
+If not, you can usually set up to map to your corporate domain's MX record.
 * **Recommended Settings for the From Address.** You must use a valid, existing and working email domain in the From Address in all email campaigns.
 It may be beneficial to configure a subdomain of your corporate domain rather than sending from your corporate domain.
 This will ensure issues from your corporate mailstream do not impact your Marketo mailstream and vice versa.
 Furthermore, sending mail from `something@nonexistentdomain.com` will cause email to be filtered or blocked.
 Any domain used in the sender's From Address must have a valid and working postmaster@ and abuse@ account.

-If you’re using Google Apps to host your corporate email, you won’t be able to create abuse@ or postmaster@ emails under your domain.
-To get around this, you need to create groups named “abuse” and “postmaster”.
+If you're using Google Apps to host your corporate email, you won't be able to create abuse@ or postmaster@ emails under your domain.
+To get around this, you need to create groups named "abuse" and "postmaster".
 Users that are members of these groups will receive emails sent to those addresses (e.g., postmaster@domain.com).
 Detailed instructions for creating groups can be found [here](https://support.google.com/a/answer/33343#adminconsole){target="_blank"}.

 Choose a CNAME for email tracking links (choose one that is _different_ from the landing page CNAME you chose in Step 3).
 Some examples: